kartheek-penagamuri/stride/README.md

 - Back up your database regularly, especially before updates
 - Store backups in a secure location separate from your application
 - Consider cloud backup solutions for production deployments

+### Deploying on Vercel

+Vercel serverless functions run on a read-only filesystem, so the application now automatically falls back to storing the SQLite file in `/tmp/stride.db` when `process.env.VERCEL` is detected.
+The `/tmp` directory is writable but **ephemeral**, meaning the data can be wiped whenever the function container is recycled.
+For anything beyond quick demos you should configure `SQLITE_DB_PATH`/`SQLITE_DB_DIRECTORY` to point at a persistent mounted volume or, preferably, migrate to a hosted database service (e.g., Vercel Postgres, Neon, PlanetScale).
+Add those environment variables in the Vercel dashboard so each deployment knows where to place the database file.

 ## Project Structure